Organizations & Environment, Forthcoming

 Suggested Citation: Suggested Citation

-Schifeling, Todd and Hoffman, Andrew John, Bill McKibben's Effect on the US Climate Change Debate: Shifting the Institutional Environment Through Radical Flank Effects (April 2017).
-Ross School of Business Paper No. 1364.
+Schifeling, Todd and Hoffman, Andrew John, Bill McKibben’s Influence on U.S. Climate Change Discourse: Shifting Field-level Debates Through Radical Flank Effects (September 2017).
+Organizations & Environment, Forthcoming; Ross School of Business Paper No. 1364.
 Available at SSRN: https://ssrn.com/abstract=2957590